vivek-v-rao/DeltaHedging/README.md

 # DeltaHedging
-Delta hedging of European options in the Black-Scholes framework, with transaction costs and different rebalancing frequencies.
+This program simulates delta hedging of European options in the Black-Scholes framework, with transaction costs and different rebalancing frequencies.
+Hedging more often reduce variance but increases transaction costs.
 Sample output:

 ```
 Option Parameters: